top of page

 Strategic thinking is a crucial aspect of effective leadership, encompassing five key competencies that are often overlooked and not fully developed within organizational leadership:

-Visioning: Clarifying the organization's shared purpose and aspirations is essential for creating a cohesive and motivated team.
-Leaders must articulate a compelling vision that inspires others to work towards common goals, fostering a sense of unity and direction.
+2. Visioning: Clarifying the organization's shared purpose and aspirations is essential to building a cohesive, motivated team.
+Leaders must articulate a compelling vision that inspires others to work toward common goals, fostering unity and direction.

 Enhancing your strategic leadership proficiency and passion in 4 steps

-We often dread tasks because we are not proficient.
+We often dread tasks because we lack proficiency.
 We feel slow or inefficient.
-The first three steps below cover practical ways you can improve your strategic thinking proficiency.
+The first three steps below outline practical ways to improve your strategic thinking proficiency.

 Leaders pressed for time don't like doing things that make them feel incompetent.
 Improving your proficiency will go a long way to increasing your passion for strategic leadership.